 It is important to keep in mind that CBD oil must be in a pure form, without traces of elements such as chlorophyll, which give it a dark greenish appearance and a pasty consistency that can affect the quality of these oils.
 On the other hand, there are also CBD creams for topical application, these are intended for muscle or joint discomforts a little more focused, however, has been shown to be significantly more effective than other medications and current treatments.

 It is not advisable to inhale or smoke industrial hemp plants rich in CBD, since exposing them to a combustion process, generates ashes as a result, increasing the chance to produce damage to the lungs.

-While it is true that CBD comes from cannabis plants, the properties of CBD are completely different from those of its counterpart THC.
+While it is true that CBD comes from hemp plants, the properties of CBD are completely different from those of its counterpart THC.
 It is interesting to note that CBD has the ability to block the psychotropic and narcotic activity of the latter, and at the same time carry the desired therapeutic effects.
 In other words, CBD does not produce any narcotic or psychotropic effect, it does not have the capacity to get you "high", as it is popularly referred as.